interledger/testnet/.github/contributing.md

 ## Getting started <!-- omit in toc -->

-Thank you for contributing to Testnet, a Rafiki Playground :tada: Your contributions are essential to making this project better.
+Thank you for contributing to Test Network - Test Wallet and Test e-commerce, a Rafiki Playground :tada: Your contributions are essential to making this project better.

 ## Before you begin